 Prolotherapy for Scheuermann’s Disease

-In our opinion, a better approach is to strengthen the lumbar vertebral ligaments with Prolotherapy and prevent the progressive degeneration of the intervertebral discs that occurs with age.
+When patients are having chronic, unresolved pain, it may be appropriate to consider Prolotherapy for strengthening the lumbar vertebral ligaments and preventing the progressive degeneration of the intervertebral discs that occurs with age.
 Prolotherapy addresses pain caused by Scheuermann’s by strengthening the weakened vertebral ligaments, including the ligaments above and below the affected vertebrae.

 A Case of Scheuermann’s Disease